hugary1995/raccoon/doc/content/source/materials/NucleationMicroForce.md

 ### Model 2022

-By adding an extra term in the governing equation for fracture, $c_e$, the material strength surface is employed as damage initiation criteria,
+By adding an extra term in the governing equation for fracture, $c_e$, the material's strength surface can be effectively employed as the damage initiation criterion,

 \begin{equation}
 g'(d) W + \frac{G_c}{c_0 \ell_0} ( \alpha' (d) - 2 \ell_0 \Delta d)  + c_e \ge 0.